Alex123451-eng/front-end-projects/readme.md

  + Pagination: You can look through the data using navigation buttons.
 Each page displays 50 items.
  + Adding: You can add your own data to the set by clicking on the 'Добавить' button and filling the required inputs.
  + Validation: All the forms are validated.
 2. React Todo App is a simple App where you can create your todos, mark them as completed and then delete.
-In case there are too many todos, they are going to be separated onto different pages
+All of todos are going to be stored in your browser data storage.
+In case there are too many todos, they will be separated onto different pages.
 3. agencyLanding is just a common, but beatiful template created with HTML5, CSS3 and a little bit of JS.
 4. cardsGame project is a game designed to train people's memory.
 You need to open all the colors flipping the cards two at a time until time is up.
 5. notebook is a simple app aimed at storing some data in the localStorage.